anuj3509/Multimodal-Emotion-Recognition-System/README.md

-# Transformer-Based Multimodal Emotion Recognition
+# Transformer Based Multimodal Emotion Recognition

 ## Overview
 This project focuses on recognizing human emotions by combining facial expressions and vocal intonations using transformer-based multimodal fusion techniques.
 Leveraging the RAVDESS dataset, the system implements three fusion mechanisms to effectively integrate audio and visual modalities, enabling robust and accurate emotion recognition.